 What certifications should I look for?

 The most rigorous certification stack: GOLS (organic latex) + GOTS (organic textiles) + GREENGUARD Gold (low emissions).
-Brands with all three: Avocado, Birch Natural, PlushBeds Botanical Bliss.
+Brands with all three: Avocado, Naturepedic, PlushBeds Botanical Bliss.
 CertiPUR-US is a meaningful baseline for foam mattresses (confirms no fiberglass, no heavy metals, limited VOCs) but falls short of GOLS/GOTS rigor.
 "Natural," "eco-friendly," or "organic" without third-party certification means nothing.